lambda-client/lambda/README.md

 This is by no means a finished project, nor is it a "cheat" or "hack" for anything, it is a *utility* mod.

 Please note Baritone is no longer included.
-Download the standalone jar [from here](https://github.com/cabaletta/baritone/releases).
+Download the standalone jar [from here](https://github.com/cabaletta/baritone/releases) The latest 1.12.2 jar is [this](https://github.com/cabaletta/baritone/releases/tag/v1.2.10).

 See [forgehax](https://github.com/fr1kin/forgehax) for an equivalent.
 Some features in KAMI may be based on those of forgehax, and KAMI / KAMI Blue have some features it doesn't.
 KAMI Blue won't be based off of other mods unless said otherwise.